MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 - **If a user has both clients installed:** Only new Teams will work after the end of availability, and we'll attempt to uninstall the classic Teams client.
 - **If only the new Teams client is installed:** There won’t be any difference.
-- **If a user can’t install the new Teams client due to a reason outlined in the previous table, such as unsupported OS (including Win 10 LTSC):** These users will be allowed to use classic Teams until June 30, 2024 (as per above schedule) to allow for updating operating system to modifying permissions etc. After June 30 2024, classic Teams won't work.
+- **If a user can’t install the new Teams client due to a reason outlined in the previous table, such as unsupported OS (including Win 10 LTSC):** These users will be allowed to use classic Teams until June 30, 2024 to allow for updating operating system to modifying permissions etc. After June 30 2024, classic Teams won't work.

 ### Admins